- Portfolio ↓

 Christina and Aaron’s engagement sessions is one of my favourite ones to date!
 The happy couple, the morning sunshine, the fabulous ring (!)….it all made for some extra magical photos.

 Summer is definitely one of the best seasons to take your couple’s photos or engagement session in the City of Lights.
 The warm mornings and gorgeous light are the perfect combination for stunning photos.
 The only downside is the very early wake up times.
-The sun comes up as early as 5:30am in the middle of summer, so if you want time to get your hair and makeup done and get some breakfast before your photo shoot, you won’t be able to hit snooze on your alarm!
+The sun comes up as early as 5:30am in the middle of summer, so if you want time to get your hair and makeup done and get some breakfast before your engagement photo shoot, you won’t be able to hit snooze on your alarm!

 Don’t worry, I’m not suggesting that you get up at 3am for your photo session (trust me, I’m not a morning person either).
 I usually recommend starting the session at around 7am to avoid crowds and get that soft morning light.